-To advance graduate education, the college has established an annual Graduate Recruiting Event.
-The purpose is to invite prospective graduate students from all corners of the United States to interact with Auburn University faculty, staff and students and to learn more about our programs and research facilities.
+To advance graduate education, the college has established an annual virtual Graduate Recruiting Event!
+The purpose of this event is to invite prospective graduate students from all corners of the United States and the world to interact with Auburn University faculty, staff, and students and to learn more about our programs and research facilities.

 COA GRADUATE RESEARCH POSTER SHOWCASE

 Since 2016, the College of Agriculture has hosted an annual Graduate Research Poster Showcase, usually in late October, as a professional development opportunity for our graduate students.